 There are two Nonvolatile Registers named OR0 and OR1 individually.
-They are designed to configure the MPC89x52A options.
+They are designed to configure the MPC89x53A options.

-Generally these two nonvolatile registers will be written via a popular NVM writer, say Hi-Lo System All-11, Leaper-48 and Megawin-Provided MCU writer.
-Furthermore, the user can change the NVM register OR1 by the ISP program in a manner as same as writing the data flash, but OR0 can only be written via an off-line popular NVM writer.
+Generally these two nonvolatile registers will be written via a popular NVM writer, i.e., Hi-Lo System All-11, Leaper-48 and Megawin-Provided MCU writer.
+Furthermore, the user can change the NVM register OR1 by the ISP program, but OR0 can only be written via an off-line popular NVM writer.